-CLion controls interaction with Web servers through server access configurations.
-Anytime you are going to use a server, you need to define a server access configurations, no matter whether your server is on a remote host or on your machine.
+CLion controls interaction with web servers through server access configurations.
+Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your machine.

 The server type (in-place, local, or remote).